armadaproject/armada/docs/submitapi.md

     // If true, Armada may preempt the job while running. bool preemptible = 10;

-    // If true, Armada may optimistically run several instances of the job concurrently
-    // (typically on different clusters).
-    // If false, a new job run may only be created once Armada is certain that all existing runs have finished. bool concurrencySafe = 11;

 }

 // Kubernetes objects that can serve as main objects for an Armada job.